Can PRP Injections Really Help with My Chronic Knee Arthritis?

 Table of Contents

-PRP therapy is a form of regenerative medicine that uses the healing properties found in your own blood to support tissue repair.
-A small blood sample is taken and spun in a centrifuge to separate the platelet-rich plasma, which is then injected into the affected area—in this case, your knee joint.
+PRP therapy is a form of regenerative medicine.
+It uses the healing properties found in your own blood to support tissue repair.
+A small blood sample is taken and spun in a centrifuge to separate the platelet-rich plasma.
+This concentrate is then injected into the affected area—in this case, your knee joint.
 This natural concentrate of platelets contains growth factors that may encourage healing and reduce inflammation in damaged tissues.

 How PRP Works for Knee Arthritis